Intellectual disability: Clinical desgnations

 Core components of behavioral treatments include language and social skills acquisition.
 Typically, one-to-one training is offered in which a therapist uses a shaping procedure in combination with positive reinforcements to help the child pronounce syllables until words are completed.
 Sometimes involving pictures and visual aids, therapists aim at improving speech capacity so that short sentences about important daily tasks (e.g. bathroom use, eating, etc.) can be effectively communicated by the child.
 In a similar fashion, older children benefit from this type of training as they learn to sharpen their social skills such as sharing, taking turns, following instruction, and smiling.
 At the same time, a movement known as social inclusion attempts to increase valuable interactions between children with an intellectual disability and their non-disabled peers.
 Cognitive-behavioral treatments, a combination of the previous two treatment types, involves a strategical-metastrategical learning technique that teaches children math, language, and other basic skills pertaining to memory and learning.
 The first goal of the training is to teach the child to be a strategical thinker through making cognitive connections and plans.
 Then, the therapist teaches the child to be metastrategical by teaching them to discriminate among different tasks and determine which plan or strategy suits each task.
 Finally, family-oriented strategies delve into empowering the family with the skill set they need to support and encourage their child or children with an intellectual disability.
 In general, this includes teaching assertiveness skills or behavior management techniques as well as how to ask for help from neighbors, extended family, or day-care staff.
 As the child ages, parents are then taught how to approach topics such as housing/residential care, employment, and relationships.
 The ultimate goal for every intervention or technique is to give the child autonomy and a sense of independence using the acquired skills they have.
 In a 2019 Cochrane review on beginning reading interventions for children and adolescents with intellectual disability, small to moderate improvements in phonological awareness, word reading, decoding, expressive and receptive language skills, and reading fluency were noted when these elements were part of the teaching intervention.
 Overall, about a third of people with ID do not learn how to read, another third learn to recognize sight words and how to sound out words, and the other third learn to read fairly well.

 Although there is no specific medication for intellectual disability, many people with developmental disabilities have further medical complications and may be prescribed several medications.
 Use of psychotropic medications such as benzodiazepines in people with intellectual disability requires monitoring and vigilance, as side effects occur commonly and are often misdiagnosed as behavioral and psychiatric problems.
+A 2025 scoping review of comparative studies found that mental health interventions for individuals with intellectual disability have been studied most often for challenging behaviors, with fewer studies addressing diagnosed mental health disorders and limited evidence involving people with severe or profound intellectual disability.